e-lab/SyntaxShaper/README.md

 # 🪢 ParseChain

-🚀 Supercharging agent chains with parseable LLM answers 🚀
+🚀 Supercharging agent chains with constrained LLM outputs 🚀

 ## 🤔 What is this?